borntofrappe/game-development/03 Match Three/Match Three 8/README.md

 ## Board

 Given the transition to the play state, I've decided to modify the `Board` class to avoid using the argument `isPlaying`.
-Here I update the board, and include the selected tile, directly rom the play state, and only when the fade-in animation is complete.
+Here I update the board directly from the play state, and only when the fade-in animation is complete.

 ```lua
 Timer.tween():finish(